NCAR/python-tutorial/source/tutorials/yourfirst.rst

    Something new that we have done here is use the \":code:`import ... as ...`\" statement.
 This essentially allows us to shorten the name of the module for convenience if it is very long or if we are going to be calling it a lot.

-   :code:`math.e` calls up Euler's number (*e*), the base of the natural logarithm. *e* is an irrational number with infinite decimal places, often approximated as 2.718.
+   The symbol :code:`math.e` represents Euler's number (*e*), the base of the natural logarithm.
+Euler's number (*e*) is an irrational number with infinite decimal places, often approximated as 2.718.
    How much more accurate is :code:`math.e` than this approximation?

    The function :code:`math.log(x, base)` is very useful for computing logarithms in any base - but